JakeWnuk/Hive/README.md

 #### Single Target Enumeration
 ![Image](../master/static/hive-target.png?raw=true)

-**Hive** also has the ability to perform single target enumeration using common commands for port scanning and DNS reconnaissance.
-This information will be stored in its own folder for easy access. **Hive** uses several commands to perform single target enumeration and many more can be added/edited within the code itself with minimal effort.
+**Hive** also can perform single target enumeration using common commands for port scanning and DNS reconnaissance.
+This information will be stored in a folder for easy access. **Hive** uses several commands to perform single target enumeration, and many more can be added/edited with minimal effort.
 The default scans are:

 -   `host` to pull out IPv4 and IPv6 addresses routing information.
 -   `whois` to pull records in the databases maintained by several Network Information Centers (NICs).